aibrite/jdash-docs/src/backend/jdash-cloud.md

 # JDash Cloud

 ## What is JDash Cloud?
-`JDash Cloud` is a JDash API Provider.
-At `JDash Cloud` we keep all of your dashboard and dashlet configurations for your users so that you can just write your own dashlets and do nothing more, persisting data is in our hands.
-It is quick and reliable and easy solution for most of our customers.
+JDash Cloud is an api service which keeps all of your dashboard and dashlet configurations of your users.
+This allows you, as a developer, focus on dashlet development and user experience.

 ## How Can I Use JDash Cloud Services?

-To use JDash Cloud <a href="https://app.jdash.io/#!/app/account/register" target="_blank">register as a new user here</a>.
-After registration you will get an api key and secret.
-We will use this api key and secret are for authentication purposes for your users.
+To use JDash Cloud <a href="https://app.jdash.io/#!/app/account/register" target="_blank">register as a new user</a>.
+After registration you will get an api key and test user token.

+Api key uniquely identifies your application.
+Usertoken is used to authenticate end user.

 ## Authenticating users

-We use Json Web Token(JTW) standard for authenticating your users for our Cloud Services.
-For detailed information about Json Web Token go to <a href="https://jwt.io" target="_blank"> https://jwt.io</a>.
+We use Json Web Token(JTW) standard for authenticating your users for our Jdash Cloud.
+For more information about Json Web Token go to <a href="https://jwt.io" target="_blank">https://jwt.io</a>.

-You need to implement your own JWT signing system.
-We will verify your signature and validate your authentication.

-(Please see  [NodeJS Development](./nodejs-dev.md) or [.Net Core Development](./net-core-dev.md) for examples.)

 For your JWT Payload we need 2 Claims :
      <ul>